HaskellCNOrg/snap-web/README.md

     + tumblr.com

 ## Know bugs
-  #. annoy message ("follow myself") when follow people.
+  -  annoy message ("follow myself") when follow people.
-  #. not display correctly when admin modified post of someone else.
+  - not display correctly when admin modified post of someone else.
      (It shows modify my author rather than admin)

+## Dev question

+- The `when.. throw.. or continue` is very impretive. how functional?